raballew/kne-on-ocp/README.md

 > `cEOS-lab/EOS-4.28.3M/cEOS64-lab-4.28.3M.tar.xz`.
 When you download this file
 > the `.xz` suffix will be missing.

-Then expose the internal registry and push the container image into it.
+Expose the internal registry and push the container image into it.
 Finally, set the internal registry back to private.

 ```bash
 oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge